hypo69/hypo/docs/gemini/out/en/explainer/src/_examples/get_relative_path.md

 ### Project Relationships:

-The code clearly demonstrates a relationship with the `src.utils.path` module, which provides path manipulation utilities.
+The code clearly demonStartes a relationship with the `src.utils.path` module, which provides path manipulation utilities.
 Further investigation of the `header` module and the broader `hypotez` project structure is needed to understand its full context and other interactions.
 The `pathlib` module, being part of the Python standard library, is a dependency of this code but does not indicate a strong relationship between the application itself and `pathlib`.